lamini-ai/llm-operator/README.md

 ## LLM Operator framework
-Create your own operator framework!
+Create your own operator!

-Build an LLM framework to intelligently select different functions to perform in your application: from planning different operations to use (ie. functions, APIs, or tools to use) to invoking those operations.
+Build an LLM operator to intelligently plan, select, and invoke different functions in your application, ie. functions, APIs, or tools to use.

 For example, a user might say `who me?
-I am of age fifty nine, my friend.`.
-You want to extract the age from this message.
-So, you would expect the LLM to call a function `setAge` that extracts the correct age `{'age': 59}`.
+I am of age fifty nine, my friend.` Given this, you want to extract the age from this message and store it in a database.
+So, you would expect the LLM to call a function `setAge` that extracts the correct age `{'age': 59}` and then stores it in a database.

 #### Workflow: LLM Onboarding Operator
 Here's an example.
 You are building an application with a chat-based onboarding flow that gathers information about the user's demographic information, e.g. age and height, as your LLM has a conversation with the user.